ArctosDB/documentation-wiki/_how_to/How-To-Add-Attributes-to-Collection.markdown

 ---
 title: How To Add Code Table Terms to a Collection
 layout: default_toc
-author: Michelle Koo, Teresa J. Mayfield-Meyer
+authors: Michelle Koo, Teresa J. Mayfield-Meyer
-date: 2026-06-02
+date_updated: 2026-06-02
 ---
 # How To Add Code Table Terms to a Collection